gabada/Sprint-Challenge-Lambda-Times-React/README.md

 ## Self-Study/Essay Questions

-- [ ] What are PropTypes used for?
+- [X] What are PropTypes used for?
 Please describe why it's important to type check our data in JavaScript.

+	PropTypes are used to validate the props you are passing around your application.
+It is important to check our data in JavaScript because is has dynamic typing.
+This means that you don’t have to declare what type of data each variable is.
+So an variable can hold any type of data.

 - [ ] Describe a life-cycle event in React?
 - [ ] Explain the details of a Higher Order Component?
 - [ ] What are three different ways to style components in React?
 Explain some of the benefits of each.